dambor/devplatform/README.md

 # Dev Platform

+## What we're building

+In this tutorial we'll build a dev platform leveraging KPack, ArgoCD and Knative deployed on top of a Kubernetes Cluster version 1.17 provided by Tanzu Kubernetes Grid (TKG) created and managed by Tanzu Mission Control (TMC).
+And for now we're using external tools such as Github and DockerHub.

+Below a picture of what we're going to implement:

 ![petclinic](https://github.com/dambor/devplatform/blob/master/png/architecture.jpg)

-Clone this repo
+Before we get started, clone this repo to your workspace.

-This tutorial will guide you through a platform configuration on top of a Kubernetes Cluster version 1.17

-Technology Stack
+Deploying the Technology Stack

 * [Create a cluster using TMC CLI](https://github.com/dambor/devplatform/blob/master/tmc-tutorial.md)
 * [Install knative](https://github.com/dambor/devplatform/blob/master/knative-tutorial.md)